Bachfischer/bachfischer.github.io/_pages/languages.md

 ## 5. Arabic

 Learning Arabic is a  project that I have been pursuing for a rather long time now.
-I have taken courses in Arabic at university, at a language school in Cairo and in Jeddah and at [LSI Bochum](https://www.lsi-bochum.de) as well.
-From time to time, I try to follow the news on Arabic news sites (to get familiar with Arabic being spoken by natives) and slowly but steady I'm becoming more and more fluid.
+I have taken courses in Arabic at university, at language schools in Cairo and Jeddah and also at [LSI Bochum](https://www.lsi-bochum.de).
+From time to time, I try to follow the news on Arabic news sites (to get familiar with Arabic being spoken by natives) and slowly but steady my Arabic is becoming more and more fluent.

 **Language Resources:**